rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/task-mapper.md

 still expressive -- we know what data is being passed to the view.
 We still have the attribute accessor in the view so no surprises there.

-We don't need to understand a large amount of unrelated and unneccessary features in a context where they're not required.
+We don't need to understand a large amount of unrelated and unnecessary features in a context where they're not required.

 Okay, only include what we need, sounds great.
 Now we need to create and update